-This organization prepares business major students for the professional world; to encourage scholarship, social activity, and the association of students for their mutual advancement by research and practice; and to foster study of business in universities.
+This organization prepares business majors for the professional world; to encourage scholarship, social activity, and the association of students for their mutual advancement by research and practice; and to foster the study of business in universities.

 The purpose of this organization is to encourage and reward scholarship and accomplishment in business and non-business finance and banking among undergraduates and graduate students, to provide an association for college students actively interested in these fields, and to encourage a friendly attitude by business executives toward students of business finance and banking.